kha1n3vol3/BitaxePID/README.md

 `bitaxepid.py` is an auto-tuning utility for the Bitaxe 601 Gamma, an open-source Bitcoin ASIC miner built on the Bitaxe Ultra platform with the BM1366 ASIC.
 This script optimizes miner performance by dynamically adjusting core voltage and frequency to hit a target hashrate while managing temperature and power usage.
 It uses dual PID controllers (via `simple-pid`) for precise tuning, offers a temperature-only mode with `--temp-watch`, and provides a cyberpunk-themed TUI for real-time monitoring.
 Tuning data is logged to CSV and JSON files for analysis and persistence.

+### Note
+Upgrades may require updates to all files.
+You should either download the FULL release for a version, or clone the main repo.

 ![example running](screenshot6.jpg)

 ---